-Disaster Mental Health: Introduction is a web-based course for credentialed professionals who are interested in becoming Red Cross Disaster Mental Health responders.
-The course presents an overview of the services that Disaster Mental Health responders provide both on a local response and on a large disaster relief operation and identifies the next steps to becoming a volunteer.
+Disaster Mental Health Introduction is a basic level, self-paced web-based course for individuals who are interested in becoming Red Cross Disaster Mental Health responders.
+The course presents an overview of the services that Disaster Mental Health responders provide both on a local response and on a disaster relief operation and identifies the next steps to become a Disaster Mental Health volunteer.
 The course takes approximately 30 minutes to complete.
-Disaster Mental Health: Introduction is currently NOT a required course for Disaster Mental Health volunteers but it is strongly encouraged that interested volunteers take the course before moving forward with additional trainings.
+Disaster Mental Health Introduction is a required course for Disaster Mental Health volunteers and a pre-requisite for Disaster Mental Health Fundamentals: Part 1.

 Student Curriculum for American Red Cross Disaster Health Services

 The purpose of this course is to prepare participants to provide Disaster Health Services on a local or large-scale disaster response.
 These services take place in shelters, emergency aid stations, on outreach teams and while performing outreach or just in time response.
 This curriculum is a two-part course (3 web-based modules and in-class simulation) that offers Nursing students and other pre-licensure health professionals an overview of the services that Disaster Health Services workers provide on a local or large-scale disaster response.
 The students will be introduced to the American Red Cross disaster mission and Disaster Health Services.
 This curriculum gives an overview of the valuable health response in the community setting within the United States.
 The settings discussed in this curriculum do not include the acute care or emergency department response.